Pratham2405/amber-pre-sim/README.md

 #### Ligand Preparation

 #### LEaP
-[Input Files Required -> Explanation of Arguments]
+[Input Files Required -> Explanation of Arguments -> Output File and what they carry]
 #### Minimisation
 #### Heating(Thermalisation)
 #### Equilibriation